dart-archive/www.dartlang.org/src/site/docs/tutorials/shared-pkgs/index.markdown

 </a>
 at github.
-Although many files and directories are in the repository, only one, `lib`, was installed when you ran pub install.
+Although many files and directories are in the repository, only one, `lib`, was installed when you ran pub get.

 <div>
   <hr>